ElenaUJ/MovieMate-client/README.md

 ### API Documentation

-Information about the [API used in this project](https://github.com/ElenaUJ/MyFlix-movie-app) can be found [here](https://myflix-movie-app-elenauj.onrender.com/documentation.html).
+Information about the [API used in this project](https://github.com/ElenaUJ/MyFlix-movie-app) (e.g. endpoints, dependencies, error responses, data scurity information) can be found [here](https://myflix-movie-app-elenauj.onrender.com/documentation.html).

 ## Features